lzz11834/SGIDN/README.md

  <h1 align="center"> Project-SGIDN </h1>
-This repository provides a Pytorch implementation of the *SGIDN* method presented in our RSE 2020 paper  ”SGIDN”.
+This repository provides a tensorflow implementation of the *SGIDN* method presented in our RSE 2020 paper  ”SGIDN”.

 <p align="center">